tbright17/Montreal-Forced-Aligner/README.md

 Please see the documentation http://montreal-forced-aligner.readthedocs.io for installation and usage.

 If you run into any issues, please check the [mailing list](https://groups.google.com/forum/#!forum/mfa-users) for fixes/workarounds or to post a new issue.

+To improve:

+1. Add DNN-HMM architecture to do alignment. multiprocessing: align_func:459: gmm-align-compiled
+2. Add other acoustic feature support besides MFCC, such as fbank and PLP